jasontthai/jasontthai.github.io/_posts/2019-06-16-regrowing-my-succulents.md

 This makes me wonder: why do we procrastinate and put off things so much.
 I thought about doing this a long time ago but never got to do it.
 I am glad I did it today.
 This was actually quite a self meditative activity as I was so focused on the task.
 I should not put things off so much anymore.

 I have been thinking lately about how to grow myself and do something new.
 Perhaps taking care of plants can be one of them.
 Unfortunately I do not have a lot of space to grow plants.
 How do one improve oneself?
+A part of me also wants me to take it easy and not force myself to do too much.
+I need to find a better balance between forcing myself to do things and doing things out of interest.

+If you read this and remember that you are supposed to do something but have not, I hope you will finish it today.